Understanding Self-Regulated Learning Behavior Among High and Low Dropout Risk Students During CS1: Combining Trace

 \subsubsection{Active task-focused learners}

 The active task-focused learner profile type ($N_\text{student} = 5$) represents students who focused primarily on completing the weekly tasks.
-Unlike the two aforementioned profiles, these students consistently employed effective, low dropout risk strategies throughout the course, with only one student having initial adjustment struggles during the first week.
-The active focus on course tasks can be seen in low dropout predictions of weekly strategies and the high median percentage of completed weekly tasks.
-The active task-centered approach is reflected in the self-reports, exemplified by the following quote: \begin{quote} [Student 36]: \emph{At the start of the week I read the coursebook, studied the weekly tasks and completed them since I knew how to do them.} \end{quote} However, high task activity does not guarantee a high grade.
-One student mentions language barrier as an external obstacle for their performance: \begin{quote} [Student 18]: \emph{This was my first year studying CS.
+Unlike the two aforementioned profiles, these students consistently employed effective, low dropout risk strategies throughout the course, with only one student showing initial adjustment struggles during the first week.
+That student did not specify the reason behind the slower start and mentioned only a generally slower learning pace: \begin{quote} [Student 27]: \emph{[...] even though I have slipped through my schedule a bit, I was able to get the course assignment and weekly exercises done well.} \end{quote} Overall, the active focus on course tasks is reflected in the low dropout predictions of the weekly strategies and the high median percentage of completed weekly tasks.
+The task-centered approach is also reflected in the self-reports (3 students), exemplified by the following quote: \begin{quote} [Student 36]: \emph{At the start of the week I read the coursebook, studied the weekly tasks and completed them since I knew how to do them.} \end{quote} However, high task activity does not guarantee a high grade.
+One student mentions a language barrier as an external obstacle to their performance: \begin{quote} [Student 18]: \emph{This was my first year studying CS.